-The Philosophy and Ethics aim is to create critical thinkers engaging in the big questions that society faces.
+The aim in Society and Ethics is to create critical thinkers engaging in the big questions that society faces.

 Students start with the question Who are we?
 Where they explore why it important to have an identity and how people preserve their identity; the basic teachings and beliefs of the world’s major faiths and beliefs systems; they also consider how we can understand and respect differences and diversity in school, locally and nationally; Finally, in the Autumn Term students will learn about identity theft, cybercrime and anti-bullying.
 In the Spring Term Year 7s will investigate the question Do I ever feel a sense of awe and wonder?
 In this unit they will study what is meant by awe and wonder; spirituality and where this sense of spirituality comes from; learn about different religious denominations; visit local places of worship and think about how we help others, referring to such issues like globalisation, environmental problems and solutions.
 In the Summer Term students in year 7 will have impartial and independent advice and guidance on careers; analyse religious and non-religious views regarding health and poverty, concluding with a series of lessons related to Sex and Relationship Education which will included body image, puberty, managing our feelings/emotions and staying healthy.